top of page

 Unlike some of his fellow homebuilt pioneers, Bernard Pietenpol actually built very few airplanes at his Minnesota airfield/worksite, perhaps only 23.
 Like aircraft designer Burton Rutan decades later, Bernard Pietenpol made more of a business of providing plans for his designs.
 During the 1930's, he sold thousands of sets of plans to eager builders all over the country as well as many overseas.
 Assembly kits were also available and he sold hundreds of them, along with his availability as a friendly personal "consultant" to any builder's question, no matter how small.
 For example: "There is no point in using a lot of nails.
 The strength lies in the gusset plate and gluing."

-Meanwhile, Bernard Pietenpol was working on a single-seat version of his popular Air Camper.
-In 1933, he came out with his Sky Scout, which, at under 600 pounds, was lighter than the Air Camper, so one could use the old Model T engine that Pietenpol had originally used in his Air Camper design.
-Of course, the Sky Scout could really scream with the Model A engine.
-Orrin Hoopman not only drew all the plans for the Air Camper and Sky Scout, but also bought the first one built.
-With a top speed of 62 mph and cruise of 55, the new single seater could take off in about 150 feet and land in 250.
+Meanwhile, Bernard Pietenpol continued working on improving the Air Camper's design.
+Comming out with the lastest most improved improved verion, which, at under 600 pounds.
+Orrin Hoopman not only drew all the plans for the Air Camper and Sky Scout, but also given the first Sky Scout built in exchange for good will.
+With a top speed of 62 mph and cruise of 55, the new single seater could take off in about 150 feet and land in 250 ft..

 Bernard Pietenpol kept experimenting with new powerplants.
 He even beefed up the Air Camper's wing area on one model in order to handle the added weight of a V-8 engine.
 At 80 horsepower, the performance was better than the Model A, but the fuel consumption was also twice as high.
 He also tried a 60 horsepower Franklin aircraft engine, which was a fair powerplant.
 By then there were also aluminum cylinder heads available for the Model A which Pietenpol tried and enthusiastically recommended to customers as a relatively inexpensive upgrade.
 He never stopped looking for ways to improve his airplanes' performance.